-Inspired by the comforting flavors in chai, this mule was created to pair with the roller coaster ride that is fall in Virginia—“warming, comforting, autumnal spices but also zesty ginger beer and refreshing flavors,” says Nikki Drake, the bar director at 2941 Restaurant in Washington, D.C.
-“You can drink it during one of the surprise fall heat waves as easily as on a chilly evening.”
-It’s actually on the zero-proof section of the cocktail menu at 2941, but a splash of vodka makes it more spirited.
+Inspired by the comforting flavors in chai, this vodka drink was created to pair with the roller coaster ride that is fall in Virginia. “...warming, comforting, autumnal spices but also zesty ginger beer and refreshing flavors,” Nikki Drake, the bar director at 2941 Restaurant in Washington, D.C., says of the cocktail.“You can drink it during one of the surprise fall heat waves as easily as on a chilly evening.”

 Garnish with freshly grated nutmeg.

-*Chai spice syrup: Gently crush 15 green cardamom pods using mortar and pestle or flat edge of chef’s knife.
-Place cardamom pods on baking sheet along with 1 cinnamon stick, 1 star anise pod, 5 allspice berries and 3 cloves.
-Toast in oven at 350 degrees for 5 minutes.
-Bring 2 cups sugar and 2 cups water to simmer in saucepan until sugar dissolves.
-Add toasted spices and simmer for 10 minutes.
+*Chai spice syrup: Gently crush 15 green cardamom pods using a mortar and pestle or the flat edge of chef’s knife.
+Place the cardamom pods on a baking sheet along with 1 cinnamon stick, 1 star anise pod, 5 allspice berries and 3 cloves.
+Toast in the oven at 350 degrees for 5 minutes.
+Bring 2 cups sugar and 2 cups water to a simmer in a saucepan until the sugar dissolves.
+Add the toasted spices and simmer for 10 minutes.
 Allow to cool, then strain out the solids and discard.
 The syrup will keep, tightly covered and refrigerated, for up to 1 month.

-**Ginger shrub: Add 1 cup apple cider vinegar and 1 cup sugar to small saucepan and bring to simmer until sugar dissolves.
+**Ginger shrub: Add 1 cup apple cider vinegar and 1 cup sugar to a small saucepan and bring to a simmer, stirring, until the sugar dissolves.
 Add 1 cup peeled and finely chopped fresh ginger and simmer on low for 30 minutes.
 Remove from the heat and allow to cool, then strain out the solids.
 The shrub will keep, tightly covered and refrigerated, for up to 2 months.